Pascualex/containers/readme.md

  - `containers-environment` provides everything needed to compile the project.
  - `containers` is the result of compiling the project.

-This way the only program required to both compile and run the project, is Docker.
+This way the only program required, to both compile and run the project, is Docker.

 ## Setting up the environment